marcosmrai/mraimundo/content/authors/daniel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Ph.D.
-Students
+  - Master Students
 ---

-Athyrson M. Ribeiro is a Ph.D. candidate in Computer Science at the Institute of Computing at the University of Campinas (IC - UNICAMP).
-He is a member of the Recod.ai lab.
-He is also a member of the Hub of Artificial Intelligence and Cognitive Architectures (HIAAC), performing research in Trusthyworth AI, mainly in the area of reject inference and explainability.
+Daniel Gardin is a master’s student at the Institute of Computing at the University of Campinas (IC - UNICAMP).
+He is also a faculty member of the REasoning for COmplex Data (Recod.ai) lab.
+Mostly interested in Reinforcement Learning, Operational Research and Optimization.